BenjaminTMilnes/XSDRSpecification/README.md

 The &lt;annotation&gt; element defines an annotation.
 Annotations are not rendered when the document is printed, and are a way of adding comments to the digital form of the document.

+### &lt;footnote&gt;

+Synonyms: &lt;fn&gt;

+The &lt;footnote&gt; element defines a footnote.
+The footnote can be added into the document at the point where it is relevant - when the final document is rendered, it will be moved to the bottom of the page.